 These medications have been used for about 20 years to fight hepatitis C. They have been used for about 10 years to fight rheumatoid arthritis and the most severe cases of inflammatory bowel disease.
 And they are just now being made available to treat this particularly aggressive form of acne.

 Do The Medications Actually Work?

-Among acne inversa patients who are given enteracept for 1 year, there is, on average, a 9-1/2 month remission from symptoms.
-Among acne inversa patients who are given adalimumab for one years, there is on average remission lasting 21-1/2 months.
+Among acne inversa patients who are given etanercept for 1 year, there is, on average, a 9-1/2 month remission from symptoms.
+Among acne inversa patients who are given adalimumab for one year, there is on average remission lasting 21-1/2 months.
 Eventually, the symptoms of the disease come back.
 These drugs are not a cure.
 But they often provide a break from the disease when antibiotics become intolerable.

-Adalimumab, infliximab, and enteracept are not cheap.
+Adalimumab, infliximab, and etanercept are not cheap.
 A single round of treatment will cost in excess of $10,000.
 Fortunately, even people who do not have health insurance can often get the drug through pharmaceutical company medical assistance programs, which provide the medication for three months at a time either for free or for a nominal charge, usually $25.
 Families with incomes as high as $94,000 per year, in the United States, may be eligible for pharmaceutical company assistance with the cost of their care.
 But cost is not the only drawback.

 To be your most trusted ally in your pursuit of clear, healthy skin.